SomethingExplosiveApps/Privacy/TriMet-Go.md

 -  Honor opt-out/unsubscribe requests quickly.
 - Allow users to unsubscribe by using the link at the bottom of each email.

-If at any time you would like to unsubscribe from receiving future emails, you can email us at [admin@somexapps.com](mailto:admin@somexapps.com) and we will promptly remove you from ALL correspondence.
+If at any time you would like to unsubscribe from receiving future emails, you can email us at [admin@somex.app](mailto:admin@somex.app) and we will promptly remove you from ALL correspondence.

 ## Contacting Us